remotal-io/webscrapper-free/README.md

 ## SCRAPPER.JS

-This script is run inside a content script injected in the selected target tab.
+This script is run as a content script injected in the selected target tab.
 It means you can manipulate DOM, and you have a separate javascript runtime.
 Even if the target website uses JQuery, you won't have access to it.
 Also, you should never use global variable inside this script. do not use `window.myvar =...` or `var myvar =...`.

+It is injected after the tab's loading status switch to `"complete"`.
+It is noteworthy that some ecommerce website tries to prevent this status from being emitted by loading some ressources with a very long timeout (such as darty.fr).
+But they will timeout at some point, so you just need to wait.

 ### rws.log